How do I get information on the status of my application?

 Yes.
 You may take courses as a non-matriculated student with permission from the instructor.
 If you plan to eventually apply to the MPH Program, only six (6) credits will be counted towards your degree.

 When can students begin the program?

-Students will begin the program during the fall semester each year.
-Medical students will begin the program the summer after their 2nd or 3rd year.
+Students in the Data and Analytics Concentration will begin the program during the fall semester each year.
+MD/MPH students and students in the Global Health and Translational Science Concentration will begin the program during the summer semester.

 If I am an Upstate Medical University employee do I need to attend MPH orientation?

 Yes.
 All students need to attend the MPH orientation, regardless of whether they are full or part-time or employees.

 The program has been approved by the NY State Department of Education and is accredited by the Council on Education for Public Health (CEPH).

 Can I transfer credits from another graduate program I started elsewhere?

 Students have the option of transferring up to six (6) credits of non-public health credits from a CHEA regionally accredited college and/or university and up to twelve (12) graduate-level public health credits from a CEPH-accredited public health program or school.
 Students who have earned more than twelve (12) credits from an accredited public health program can request to have some of their MPH coursework waived on a course-equivalency basis, allowing the student to take more electives.
 Additionally, students who have earned twelve (12) credits from a school or program not accredited by CEPH may petition to have twelve (12) credits transferred into the Upstate MPH Program.